 Residential Programs:Registration and Fees

-Courses in the residential program are conducted at the Senator Frederick L. Warder Academy of Fire Science in Montour Falls, Schuyler County, New York, Westchester County, New York.
+Courses in the residential program are conducted at the Senator Frederick L. Warder Academy of Fire Science in Montour Falls, Schuyler County, New York.
 On-site programs at the Academy train approximately 4,500 students annually, including fire administrators and officers, skilled instructors and competent technical personnel.

 The Academy of Fire Science offers courses in many areas including hazardous materials, arson investigation and general fire service training.
 The general fire service training areas include fire suppression, technical rescue, fire equipment maintenance, incident command, fire instructor development, fire officer development, firefighter health and safety, dispatcher training, emergency medical technician (EMT), EMT refresher, and EMT pilot core material training.
 State sponsored National Fire Academy (NFA) courses are also available.